 Alex Hornig, of Ridgefield, Connecticut, is no slouch.
-He’s a professional firefighter for the nearby Milford Fire Department as well as a flight paramedic for North Country Life Flight in Saranac Lake, New York, and a per diem paramedic with Westchester EMS.
+He’s a flight paramedic for North Country Life Flight in Saranac Lake, New York, and a retired firefighter with the nearby Milford Fire Department.
 For relaxation he enjoys wakeboarding, skiing, kayaking, sailing, and hiking.
 So when back pain threatened to limit his activity, he knew he needed to take action.
 With the help of Dr. Roger Härtl, his active life and career were brought back from the brink.

 The problem seemed minor at first, starting with the occasional back spasm.
 “At first, my symptoms presented as lower back spasms that would last a day or so and resolve with ice,” Alex says.
 “Over time, the simple episodes of spasm took more time to resolve and the pain became more intense.
 They started to really interfere with work and leisure activities.”